-- 2.1.1.1 Regularly Scheduled: The employee status designations described below will be determined by averaging the number of weekly hours worked during the previous four (4) pay periods and will include an analysis of the average number of weekly hours the RTA expects the employee to work over the ensuing four (4) pay periods. - 2.1.1.2 Full-Time Employee: An employee who is regularly scheduled to work more than 35 hours per pay period week.
-RTA-designated Full-Time employees are eligible for benefits as described in this Handbook. - 2.1.1.3 Part-Time Health-Benefited Employee: An employee who is regularly scheduled to work between 30 and 35 hours per pay period week. - 2.1.1.4 Part-Time Employee: An employee who is regularly scheduled to work less than 30 hours per pay period week and who regularly works more than 20 hours over two consecutive pay periods. - 2.1.1.5 Casual Employee: An employee who is not promised a regular schedule with regular hours each week.
-Employees in this position have the right to refuse work without consequences unless the employee has committed to work an open shift.
-This classification suits employees with outside employment or other commitments. - 2.1.1.6 Exempt Employee: Exempt employees are those employees who are exempt (as defined by the Fair Labor Standards Act (FLSA)) from earning overtime compensation, and are paid a fixed amount on a per pay period basis.
+2.1.1.1 Regularly Scheduled: The employee status designations described below will be determined by averaging the number of weekly hours worked during the previous four (4) pay periods and will include an analysis of the average number of weekly hours the RTA expects the employee to work over the ensuing four (4) pay periods.

+2.1.1.2 Full-Time Employee: An employee who is regularly scheduled to work more than 35 hours per pay period week.
+RTA-designated Full-Time employees are eligible for benefits as described in this Handbook.

+2.1.1.3 Part-Time Health-Benefited Employee: An employee who is regularly scheduled to work between 30 and 35 hours per pay period week.

+2.1.1.4 Part-Time Employee: An employee who is regularly scheduled to work less than 30 hours per pay period week and who regularly works more than 20 hours over two consecutive pay periods.

+2.1.1.5 Casual Employee: An employee who is not promised a regular schedule with regular hours each week.

+2.1.1.6 Exempt Employee: Exempt employees are those employees who are exempt (as defined by the Fair Labor Standards Act (FLSA)) from earning overtime compensation, and are paid a fixed amount on a per pay period basis.